Table of Contents

 Scheduled Task Frequency

-Tasks can be scheduled to run every X seconds or more using the
+Tasks can be scheduled to run every N seconds or more specifying N using the

-Note: a task may be executed a short time after it is scheduled frequency depending on it's priority level.
+Note: A task may be executed a short time after its scheduled frequency depending on the priority level.
 (Scheduled tasks can be given a priority; higher priorities can reduce the maximum time allowed in queue.)

 Security Groups and IP Ranges